felixmosh/turborepo-gh-artifacts/README.md

 # TurboRepo Github Artifacts action

-This action allows you use Github artifacts as [TurboRepo](https://github.com/vercel/turborepo) remote cache server.
+This action allows you to use Github artifacts as [TurboRepo](https://github.com/vercel/turborepo) remote cache server.

 ## How it works?